Kosovo: Media

-Kosovo ranked 58th in the 2008 Press Freedom Index report compiled by the Reporters Without Borders, while in 2016, it ranked 90th.
-The Media consists of different kinds of communicative media such as radio, television, newspapers, and internet web sites.
-Most of the media survive from advertising and subscriptions.
+Kosovo ranks 99th out of 180 countries in the 2025 World Press Freedom Index report compiled by the Reporters Without Borders, with a score of 52.73 indicating difficult conditions.
+Media in Kosovo consists of radio, television, newspapers, and internet web sites, with most surviving from advertising and subscriptions.
 As according to IREX there are 92 radio stations and 22 television stations.